34j/mecab-text-cleaner/README.md

   <img src="https://img.shields.io/pypi/l/mecab-text-cleaner.svg?style=flat-square" alt="License">
 </p>

-Simple Python package for getting japanese reading (yomigana) using MeCab
+This is a simple Python package for getting japanese reading (yomigana) using MeCab.
+However, please consider using [pyopenjtalk](https://github.com/r9y9/pyopenjtalk), as this package does not account for accent changes in compound words.

 ## Installation